-The Center for Community Solutions is proud to sponsor the inaugural
+The Center for Community Solutions is proud to announce the winners of the inaugural

 Community Solutions is committed to being “hands off” in the editorial process.

 Working together on one project, Rachel Dissell and Ginger Christ of The Plain Dealer will share one grant for a single project.
 Dissell is an investigative reporter who began at the Plain Dealer in 2002.
 Christ started at The Plain Dealer in 2016 and covers the business of health care for the paper.

 Betty Lin-Fisher is a reporter for the Akron Beacon Journal.
 She started at the paper in 1995 and since that time has filled many roles including consumer reporter and columnist, metro reporter and most recently as a medical reporter.